 Yarmouth & Acadian Shores has been welcoming visitors since 1604 when Samuel de Champlain discovered the area.
 Located at the south western tip of Nova Scotia, approximately 300 km south of Halifax, today's visitors can find their way to the region via several scenic routes.

 - Yarmouth & Acadian Shores Map (171KB)

-- If you are sending promotional information to be displayed in either the Yarmouth or Church Point VICs, please mail your info to: P.O.
+- If you are sending promotional information to be displayed in the Yarmouth VIC, please mail your info to: P.O.
 Box 198, Hebron, NS, B0W 1X0.
 Note that Yarmouth & Acadian Shores follows the Nova Scotia provincial guidelines for brochure displays.